mattermost/docs/source/install/desktop-custom-dictionaries.rst

 .. note::

-  On macOS, the Mattermost Desktop App uses dictionary definitions provided by Apple that can't be customized.
+  On macOS, the Mattermost desktop app uses dictionary definitions provided by Apple that can't be customized.

 Prepare custom dictionaries
 ---------------------------